KiltedCode/khandaria-campaign/sessions/2021/2021-07-22-late-to-the-party.md

 nothing too good or magical

 Just in the morning, realize hobgoblin is replying to a sending
-wake `Belsaran` up "go punch that guy"
+wake `Belsarin` up "go punch that guy"
 intimidate to tell us what they said

 Try to handle the roc
 with feeding, get it to indifferent
 hobgoblins try to tell it to fly
-`Belsaran` jumps and beats them
+`Belsarin` jumps and beats them
 `Faleor` grabs wand of **speak with animals**, casts and tells it to stay, that we'll feed it and treat it well
 comes over to our side
 feed it a dead hobgoblin without armor, eats him whole